Ever wonder how to get the most out of a parent-teacher conference?

-This tip section is about what to do during your parent-teacher conference.
-For starters, do your best to be on time for your interview.
-In order to fit everyone in, teachers have to stick to a fairly tight schedule during the interview hours.
-If you have to cancel your appointment, phone the school to let them know, and you can re-book for another meeting date.
+For starters, do your best to be punctual for your interview.
+Teachers have to stick to a tight schedule during interview hours to fit everyone in.
+If you must cancel your appointment, phone the school to let them know – you can re-book for another date.

 After that, here are some tips to make the most of your interview:

-Begin on a positive note.
-Mention something that your child enjoys about school or the particular classroom they are in.
+Start on a positive note.
+An idea could be to mention something that your child enjoys about school or the particular classroom they are in.

 Make sure that you check up on your child’s social interactions at school as well as their academic progress.
 Ask the teacher how your child gets along with others and if there is anything in particular that you should know about their social and emotional progress.
 Also, ask about your child’s work habits, behaviour, participation, and learning style.